 So, from this point forward, Father’s House Vineyard Church of Cedar Rapids has now become:

 Vineyard at Home: The Small Church That Works.
 A simple & sustainable church community meeting in homes throughout the Cedar Rapids/Iowa City corridor.

-Kayla’s picture* (above) in so many ways represents the vision of where we believe God is taking us in the days ahead.
-We’re young and old together, moving out of our traditional worship settings into new wide open spaces, in homes across the corridor of Cedar Rapids/Iowa City.
-Come join us in our new adventure with Jesus!
+Kayla’s picture (above) in so many ways represents the vision of where we believe God is taking us in the days ahead.
+We’re young and old together, a diverse people, moving out of our traditional worship settings into new wide-open spaces, in homes across the corridor of Cedar Rapids/Iowa City, Iowa…and beyond.

 Come join us in this new adventure with Jesus!